walfaelschung/GDELT_flow/README.md

 ### Step 1.1
 **Note:** The above steps collect data for Events collected from English-language sources.
-One of GDELT's strenghts lies in also collecting (and translating) news in different languages.
+One of GDELT's strengths lies in also collecting (and translating) news in different languages.
 To obtain event data from this "translingual" dataset, the above steps must be repeated with the following data

         master = pd.read_csv("http://data.gdeltproject.org/gdeltv2/masterfilelist-translation.txt", sep=" ", header=None)